Nikola Vucevic NBA Preview vs. the Heat

-The Chicago Bulls, with Nikola Vucevic, face the Miami Heat at 8:00 PM ET on Saturday.
+Nikola Vucevic's Chicago Bulls take on the Miami Heat at 8:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's dive into the prop bets available for Vucevic, using stats and trends to make good predictions.
+Let's look at Vucevic's prop bets, and some stats and trends to help you select good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.